 This blog started as an outlet for my enjoyment of the journey we find ourselves on.
-Directing Fatherheart World means we have the incredible privilege of going to amazing places and meeting some outstanding people.
+We have the incredible privilege of going to amazing places and meeting some outstanding people.
 I post blogs when something catches my eye connected to a place we have visited but also we try to keep friends up to date with where we are and what we are doing.
 It is also a place to get more specific details about our life and work for those who might be interested.

 A number of times over the years I have been asked to teach a short